DAIC-tud/docs/content/en/docs/manual/software/installing-software.md

 $ mkdir -p "$PREFIX"
 ```

 The line `export PREFIX="$HOME/.local"` sets your software installation directory to `/home/nfs/<YourNetID>/.local` (which is the default and accessible on all nodes).
-This is in your personal home directory, which has a fixed quota (see [system specifications](/docs/system/#personal-storage-aka-home-folder)).
-For software intended to be shared with others, you should instead use a [project](/docs/system/#project-storage) (preferred) or [group](/docs/system/#group-storage) share.
+This is in your personal home directory, which has a fixed quota (see [Personal storage](/docs/system/storage/#personal-storage-aka-home-folder)).
+For software intended to be shared with others, you should instead use a [project](/docs/system/storage/#project-storage) (preferred) or [group](/docs/system/storage/#group-storage) share.

 ```bash